drmarjanovic/msc/contacts/README.md

 # Contacts

-A part of microservicese-based infrastracture that provides managing contacts.
+A part of microservices-based infrastructure that provides managing contacts.
 Currently, it is in charge for retrieving contacts through `proxy` service and subscribers required by `updates` service.

 ### Specification